-These days, newsletters have been widely replaced with blog articles and online video, that educate and inform clients and prospects on a more regular basis – methods that take a fraction of the time than putting together a newsletter.
+These days, newsletters have been largely replaced with blog articles, online video and social media posts that educate and inform clients and prospects on a more regular basis – methods that take a fraction of the time than putting together a newsletter.
 But just as with a newsletter, most agents and agencies find it difficult to keep coming up with ideas… “What do I write about”?
 “What can I say on this video so that it doesn’t sound like I’m just repeating what I said last time”?

 It’s for this reason that so many agents start a blog or video series, do it for a little while, and then stop.
 It’s hard to keep coming up with ideas to write or speak about!

-In our Digital Marketing Essentials workshops, we speak about four ways you can create content for your database and never run out of ideas.
-The best part is, they are right at your fingertips, they’re free and they don’t require any fancy software.
+We often speak about four simple ways you can create content for your database and never run out of ideas and the best part is they are right at your fingertips.
+They’re free and they don’t require any sophisticated or expensive software.